 In a traditional BSA pack there are no limits on how many fundraisers a boy or pack may participate in infant they often depend on fundraisers for the boys to be able to pay their dues, buy their own uniforms, and other equipment.
 Only BSA approved fundraisers may be used.

 9 – Sunday and Monday events.
-The LDS Church does not approve of hiking on Sunday.
+The LDS Church does not approve of hiking, camping or other such Scouting activities on Sunday.
 And Scouting events are not to be held on Monday evening, the night designated for family home evening.
 Also, Scout uniforms should not be worn to regular Sunday meetings.

 Traditional BSA packs may hike and camp whenever works best for their members.
 They may also wear their uniforms to church especially on Scout Sunday – 2nd Sun. in February.
 The only restrictions places on them are the ones they decide on themselves.

 10 – No lit candles in the church buildings.
 You will find many ideas that use candles for advancement ceremonies, scout spirit candle, scout spirit candles etc… in BSA literature.
 However according to Handbook 2 (21.2.5) “Open ﬂames and lighted candles may not be used in Church buildings”.
 So by all means use candles in your ceremonies and teach how to build a fire, just don’t light them if you are indoors.

 If you still have questions or want to read the official answers for yourself you can find more clarification in the “Green Handbook” (Scouting Handbook for Church Units in the United States) and/or Handbook 2